vgwb/Antura_arabic/docs/Modules/Teacher.md

-# Teacher System
+# Teacher AI System

 * TOC
 {:toc}

-The Teacher System represents the teacher of the language inside the application.
-It is implemented as an Expert System that controls the learning progression of the player based on:
+The Teacher AI is the System that controls the learning progression of the player based on:

 - Player journey progression
 - Player learning performance
 - Expert configuration
 - Minigame support requirements

-It is designed to be agnostic to the specific language and highly configurable in respect to mini-games.
+It is designed to be agnostic to the specific language and highly configurable in respect to MiniGames.

-In this document, the **Teacher** is a shorthand for the *Teacher System*.
+In this document, the **Teacher** is a shorthand for the *Teacher AI System*.
 The person or group of persons that configure the Teacher is instead referred to singularly as the **Expert**.
 All code related to the Teacher can be found under the **Antura.Teacher** namespace.

 ## Classes